Chair of Faculty Senate

 Scripa has authored, co-authored and published over 85 technical publications at the national and international level.
 She has served on several professional/technical Boards and Committees including the National Research Council Space Studies Board Microgravity Committee and the Board of the American Association of Crystal Growth.

 Scripa has served as a Senator from the School of Engineering on the UAB Faculty Senate several terms and as a School of Engineering Representative on the UAB Faculty Policies and Procedures Committee (FPPC).
+She has also served as a Senator-at-Large on the Faculty Senate Executive Committee.
 In 2006, Scripa was presented with a Resolution from the UAB Faculty Senate for “her service, her hard work, her dedication, and her many contributions to the University of Alabama at Birmingham and to the UAB Faculty Senate.”